thomasaustin/kirim/README.md

 # Kirim

-An extension built to effortlessly send test `HTML` emails without leaving the editing environment.
+An extension built to effortlessly send test `HTML` emails without leaving Visual Studio Code.

 Kirim uses a `YAML` front matter block at the top of the `HTML` document to store and process send data.
 This block is referred to a config in the extension and can be saved in different configurations to use across other emails.

 ~~~~
 name: Test Team